tchayen/triangolatte/README.md

 You are welcome to create an issue or pull request if you've got an idea what to do.

 Don't have one, but still want to contribute?
-Get in touch with me via email (**TODO:** _put some email address here_) and we will brainstorm some ideas.
+Get in touch with me and we can brainstorm some ideas.

+## Appendix

+> We like to ask ourselves why are we studying all those algorithms and they keep asking us to implement quicksort by
+> hand from scratch.
+So this is one of those rare moments that you can feel that all those algorithm courses finally pay
+> off and you can use all your knowledge about computational complexity and implementing broken data structures on plain
+> arrays.
+It feels like this is the time of your life and it truly is.

+_**author's thoughts**_